SuadeLabs/fire/documentation/properties/address_county.md

 ---
 layout:     property
 title:      "address_county"
-schemas:    [customer, issuer, guarantor]
+schemas:    [customer, issuer, guarantor, collateral]
 ---

 # address_county

----

 The [Anacredit Regulation][anacredit] defines this attribute as the county or administrative division of the entity, represented by [NUTS 3][nuts] codes in EU for example.